Time icon

 • Option two: Our Lifestyle Spending Account offers employee-led benefits designed for flexibility and choice.
 You fund the lifestyle spending account, and your employees decide how to spend the money.
 For example, they may spend half their funds on professional development and the remainder on wellness activities.

 Curious how much companies offer in professional development stipends?
-The 2023 Benepass Benefits Benchmarking Guide found that companies offer an average of $998 in annual professional enrichment benefits.
+The 2024 Benepass Benefits Benchmarking Guide found that companies offer a median of $1,000 in annual professional enrichment benefits.
 Download the complete guide to explore more benefits trends by company size and industry.

 In both cases, set up your Benepass account in four simple steps: